 One of the most important developments in CCTV monitoring is the shift toward integrated security systems.
 Rather than functioning as isolated components, CCTV now works in tandem with intruder alarms, fire detection, and access control.

 This integration creates a seamless security ecosystem where a single event, such as an alarm activation, can instantly trigger relevant CCTV footage to display in our monitoring centre.
 With an estimated 26% (409,000) of all business premises in England and Wales being a victim of crime in the last year, integrated remote monitoring is more essential than ever.
+By integrating fire, security, and environmental monitoring, businesses can ensure a holistic approach to site safety that covers every possible vulnerability.

 4. Audio Intervention Is Becoming a Standard Response Tool

 Audio challenge systems are playing a greater role in CCTV monitoring than ever before.
-In 2025, businesses are using remote speakers to allow operators to speak directly to intruders or suspicious individuals on site, deterring criminal activity without the need for physical presence.
+In 2026, businesses are using remote speakers to allow operators to speak directly to intruders or suspicious individuals on site, deterring criminal activity without the need for physical presence.

 When RMS receives a verified alert, our trained operators can deliver a live or pre-recorded warning, often stopping break-ins or vandalism before they occur.
 This proactive intervention approach is a key part of our 24/7 CCTV monitoring offering and is increasingly requested by clients in retail, construction, and remote site settings.
+This is a proven method for improving warehouse security where large perimeters make physical patrols difficult to maintain consistently.

 5. Data-Driven Insights Enhance Security Strategy

 With more data being collected through CCTV monitoring systems, businesses are beginning to analyse trends to improve site security and operational performance.
-In 2025, CCTV is being used not just for live surveillance, but to track foot traffic, monitor delivery patterns, and detect operational inefficiencies.
+In 2026, CCTV is being used not just for live surveillance, but to track foot traffic, monitor delivery patterns, and detect operational inefficiencies.

 RMS helps clients review historical footage and event data to inform risk assessments, adjust camera placement, and improve response protocols.
 CCTV is now a strategic tool, not just a reactive one.
+This shift toward business intelligence is particularly prevalent in retail showrooms, where understanding customer movement is as valuable as preventing theft.

 6. Growing Demand for Monitoring of Temporary Sites